 Free 45-day trial available.

 As you can see both Solidworks and Solid Edge have pros and cons.
 Solid Edge will provide you with flexible design tools and allow you to edit the elements without the risk of breaking the whole assembly.
 However, it’s not as user-friendly, it’s harder to learn and doesn’t have 3D sketching nor welding features.
 Solidworks, on the other hand, has an easier learning curve and clear UI, but editing the model is more complicated and you really have to plan the assembly well.
-However, both software will provide you with a highly professional experience and complex tools.
+However, both software will provide you with a highly professional experience and complex tools, which will be perfect for your production, simulation, or rapid prototyping process.

 Have you already 3D modeled your object?
 Don’t wait any longer and send it out for 3D printing!
 With an online 3D printing service you don’t even have to leave the house to start manufacturing your models.